Nutation Damping from Core-Mantle Boundary Topography: Introduction

-In oceans, tidal flows interacting with seafloor topography excite internal waves which transport momentum upward, dissipating a fraction of the tidal energy into the ocean, and driving bottom mixing\cite{Bell1975,Bell1975a}.
-A similar process likely takes place at the Earth's CMB, where studies indicate the presence of a kilometer scale topography.
+Our physical model is directly inspired by oceanography.
+In oceans, tidal flows interacting with seafloor topography excite internal waves which transport momentum upward, dissipating a fraction of the tidal energy into the ocean, and driving bottom mixing \cite{Bell1975,Bell1975a}.
+A similar process likely takes place at the Earth's CMB, where studies indicate the presence of a kilometer-high topography.
 In the Earth's core case, the tidal flow results from the differential rotation of the core relative to the mantle and has a (quasi) diurnal period.
-The oscillation of that flow over the topography excites internal waves within the core, that carry momentum away from the boundary, causing a pressure difference between the leading ant the trailing sides of the topographic feature causing the excitation.
-This results in a net force, a \textit{form drag}, aligned with the tidal flow velocity and proportional to its amplitude.
-At the global scale, this for,, drag produces a torque on the mantle that dissipates a portion of the energy of the core differential rotation into the small scale internal waves (Figure~\ref{fig:cmb_cartoon}).
+The oscillation of that flow over the topography excites internal waves that carry momentum away from the boundary and into the core, causing a pressure difference between the leading and the trailing sides of the topographic feature at the origin of the excitation.
+This results in a net pressure drag, aligned with the tidal flow velocity and proportional to its amplitude.
+At the global scale, this drag produces a torque on the mantle that dissipates a portion of the energy of the core differential rotation into the internal waves (Figure~\ref{fig:cmb_cartoon}).